masc-ucsc/docs/docs/pyrope/04-variables.md

 Pyrope does not specify the attributes, the compiler flow specifies them.
-Reading or writing attributes should not affect a logical equivalance check, but they can affect the quality of results AND assertion/debug statements.
+Reading or writing attributes should not affect a logical equivalence check, but they can affect the quality of results AND assertion/debug statements.
 Since attributes can affect assertions, they can stop/abort the compilation.
 In a way, if the program compiles with attributes (no assertion failure), dropping